lept-github/hlpr/README.md

 ### isObject

 It determines if the given value is an object.
+It will return false for `Array` and `Date`.

 `isObject(val, strictMode)`